SSWConsulting/SSW.Rules.Content/rules/sql-indexing-testing/rule.md

 So you've created some indexes.
 How can you go about verifying that the indexes have actually improved the performance of your queries?

 <!--endintro-->

+So the previous rule talked about whether or not to INCLUDE extra columns in the index or not.
+When doing so, it would be great to be able to evaluate different options and identify which provide the best balance.